 Once you start researching how to start your accounting career, though, you’ll soon find out that many different career opportunities at many different education levels are available.
 Each degree can take you in different directions with your future career.
 To help you better understand where you can take an accounting career, let’s understand what kinds of education levels there are.

-Certificate in Accounting
+Certificate or Diploma in Accounting